Suzuki Cultus: Second generation (1988)

 All Swifts (export models) got a redesigned front and rear fascia as well as a new dashboard.
-GS sedans received power steering and new hubcaps.
 The 1.0-liter three-cylinder engine received a new cylinder head assembly: the engine of the previous generation used the same block and corresponding components but featured a head with valves in a V-formation straddling a single camshaft with rocker arms on shafts, whereas now the cylinder head assumed a much slimmer profile, owing to the valves now being in a vertical, inline configuration, actuated by inverted buckets also serving as hydraulic valve lash adjusters, all underneath a single overhead camshaft.

 The first European-built model was a "Suzuki Swift" manufactured in September 1992 in Esztergom, Hungary.
-Updates in 1996 followed, and model year 2000 modifications included a version fitted with the same Suzuki four-wheel drive system that had been available in the Japanese market until February 1996 and badged as the Subaru Justy.
+Updates in 1996 followed, and model year 2000 modifications included a version fitted with the same Suzuki four-wheel drive system that had been available in the Japanese market until February 1996 and badged as the "Subaru Justy".
 The last modifications were made on the European Gen II from model year 2002 but only for the Hungarian market, the 1.3-liter engine was also changed to 16-valve version and produces 85 PS.
 The production of the three-door models ended in September 2002.
 In the same year, in December, the four-door sedan version was also discontinued.
 The last variation available was a five-door version, which was offered until March 2003.

 In Ecuador, the local Aymesa plant assembled some versions of this vehicle.
-The three-door version was called Suzuki Forsa II, while the four-door sedan version was badged Chevrolet Swift.
+The three-door version was called Suzuki "Forsa II", while the four-door sedan version was badged "Chevrolet Swift".
 In 1999, General Motors de Ecuador took over AYMESA's production of General Motors vehicles, including Suzuki-based ones.
-Production of the sedan ended about 1996, while the hatchback version continued to being produced until 2003 at least and it was badged as Chevrolet Forsa in latter years.
+Production of the sedan ended about 1996, while the hatchback version continued to being produced until 2003 at least and it was badged as "Chevrolet Forsa" in latter years.
 These were powered by the 67 PS 1.3-liter four.
 Cultus variants were available in Colombia from 1991 until 2004, where it was called the Chevrolet Swift.
 They were assembled by GM-Colmotores in Bogotá.
-A stripped-down version of the 1.3-liter Swift sedan was also marketed as the Suzuki Taxi.
+A stripped-down version of the 1.3-liter Swift sedan was also marketed as the "Suzuki Taxi".